Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/read/3-hundred-rps-read-outage/README.md

 # 300 Reads Per Second

 This recipe encapsulates a read-only workload that executes for 20-25 minutes.
-Around 5 minutes into the execution a regional outage is simulated by dropping all the packets bound to the region.
+Around 5 minutes into the execution a regional outage is simulated by dropping all the packets bound to the region specified.
 The client/SDK detects the outage, marks the region as unavailable and retries the requests on the next available region.
-Once the dropping of packets ends, approximately in 5 minutes, the requests get rerouted to the primary region.
+Once the packet drop ends, approximately in 5 minutes, the requests get re-routed to the primary region.

 ## Recipe definition